 A risky business

 Making wine without using any SO2 is comparable to a trapeze artist refusing to use a safety net.
 The risk of catastrophe is ever present.
 There’s a particular challenge when winemakers who spurn the use of SO2 become ardent, or quasi-religious about the topic.

 Mas Zenitude is a small estate in Languedoc, farmed on biodynamic principles.
-It’s run by Dane Erik Gabrielson and American Frances Garcia.
+It’s run by Swede Erik Gabrielson and American Frances Garcia.
 In 2013 the estate had a serious problem with mousy taint, which developed in the barrels holding their white wine “Solstice”.
 The wine was bottled and sold, but by Gabrielson and Garcia’s own admission was far from representative of their desired standards.

 Geoff Taylor (Campden BRI) confirms that free SO2 levels above 10mg/L are enough to inhibit mousiness.
 I asked Gabrielson why he wouldn’t just add a tiny amount of SO2 to prevent the taint taking hold – The reply was simply “principle”.
 It’s as if Gabrielson would rather accept a compromised end product than give way on his no sulphur stance.
 Is this taking dogma too far?
 In my opinion, yes it is.

 Gabrielson and Garcia successfully prevented the issue occurring in future vintages (which produced some delicious wines), by removing the infected barrels and moving to concrete eggs, but to date they remain dogmatic on their refusal to use SO2.